12 Things You Need to Know About Your Nest Thermostat

 11. What Should I Do If My Nest Thermostat Isn't Compatible?

-If you have a Nest and believe it’s not compatible with your system, it’s best to reach out to a professional for smart thermostat installation in Manassas.
-Technicians with the proper experience can assess your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.
+If you don't think your Nest is compatible with your system, consider reaching out to professionals for smart thermostat installation in Manassas.
+Experienced technicians evaluate your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.

-Nest Thermostats come with many features designed to increase comfort and decrease costs.
-However, you have the ability to turn off the smart features if prefer to control your Nest like it's a normal thermostat.
+Nest Thermostats come with many features designed to make life more comfortable and save money.
+However, there is a way to turn off the smart features if you want to control a Nest manually like a normal thermostat.

-Bear in mind, by doing this you clear all your temperature schedules and allowing the Nest to work like any other thermostat—it will display the temperature and allow changes, but that’s about it.
+Bear in mind, by doing this you're eliminating your temperature schedules and letting the Nest work like any other thermostat—it will display the temperature and allow you to make changes, but that’s about it.

 You can achieve this by disabling the settings in a series of steps: